 The next year, Fling filed for administration.

-While the sector remains healthy now, there are hurdles ahead that could make long-term success even harder to achieve.
-With the UK media clamouring for the next tech unicorn and uncertainty around the wider impact of Brexit, scaling businesses can be guilty of obsessing about securing investment and valuations that are as high as possible.
-It’s more important than ever that scaling tech businesses focus on factors beyond the funds – and that of course means taking the right advice throughout the business life-cycle.
+Scaling businesses can be guilty of obsessing about securing investment and valuations that are as high as possible.
+It’s more important than ever that scaling businesses focus on factors beyond the funds, as there are hurdles ahead that could make long-term success harder to achieve – and that of course means taking the right advice throughout the business life-cycle.

-So what should tech businesses consider on the road to growth glory?
+So what should scaling businesses consider on the road to growth glory?

 It sounds obvious, but a core part of scaling successfully is working to a plan.
 Businesses should define their ‘moving forward’ strategy over 24 months or so, outlining their focuses and where they will spend any funds.
 Keeping a view on the overall purpose is key for outlining priorities.